Pimples Behind The Ears – Causes, 6 Home Remedies, And Prevention Tips

 Don't let those pimples sit behind your ears and bother you; try out some effective remedies.

 If you think those pesky pimples will not grow behind your ears, you are sorely mistaken.
 Those painful, itchy bumps you feel behind your ears are ear pimples.
 While pimples behind the ears heal on their own and are not harmful, they can cause pain and misery in their wake.
-So go through this article and check out the best home remedies that can help you treat them quickly and effectively.
+To treat pimples effectively, it is important to know what causes them.
+This article will discuss the common causes, simple home remedies, and prevention tips to help manage the problem.
+So, go through this article and check out the best home remedies that can help you treat them quickly and effectively.
 Scroll down to know more.

 What Causes Pimples Behind Ears?

-Pimples occur when the skin pores get clogged by dead cells and are infected by microbes.
+Pimples or blackheads occur due to excessive oil production by the sebaceous glands when the skin pores get clogged by dead cells or exposure to stress.

 Other factors that may contribute to this condition include: